danzimmerman/dz_minimal_controller/README.md

 ## Dz Minimal Controller

-This is a debugging effort for a shareable minimal reproduction of a ROS2 Control controller using
+This was a debugging effort for a shareable minimal reproduction of a ROS2 Control controller using
  * PickNik's `generate_parameter_library`
  * GMock testing

+💡The issues I had below were solved ultimately by upgrading my dependencies to newer versions.
+This works now.

 I'm following along with `admittance_controller` and `joint_trajectory_controller` but didn't want to copy either.